lydia12634/Team-2502.github.io/_strategy/strategicdesignintroduction.markdown

 title:  "Introduction to Strategic Design"
 category: Strategic Design:
 ---
-Oh, Herro Dere!
 This is probably the most important part in designing a robot for FIRST robotics.
-Considering since this was previously outlawed by the really dum people on this team, some people don't know about it, but now a days nobody even knows that was outlawed.
-Sad bois.
-People who think they know what they are doing but actually can't build for crap normally do not understand design strategy.
-So that's why this is important.
+Strategy is where we decide what parts of the game we want to complete.
+It is how we decide our approach to the game.
+Our strategy will also determine how we approach build.
+Strategy also can include what we are doing in each match.
+It is important so our robot can score the most possible points in every match.